Athozs/hass-additional-ca/README.md

 4. Restart Home Assistant.

-If using Docker Compose, recreate container:
+If you are using Docker Compose, recreate the container:

 ```shell
 docker compose up -d --force-recreate